swestwood/cs247-final/README.md

 Be sure you are using the localhost bookmarklet.
 Check that your bookmarklet is running the localhost version of bookmarklet.js rather than the live version, changing dashboard/index.html if needed temporarily to install a localhost bookmarklet as well.
 Once you install the bookmarklet, you do not need to reinstall it after changes.

 Always open Sidenote on a non-HTTPS site when running locally, such as xkcd or Wikipedia.
-Otherwise, the HTTPS page will likely refuse to load content from a non-HTTPS site and it will not work.
+Otherwise, the HTTPS page will refuse to load content from a non-HTTPS site and it will not work.